ELE495-2425Summer/capstoneproject-automind-grup-14/README.md

     python3 canli_kayit_ve_tanima.py
     ```
     - This script monitors `flask_basla.txt`.
-    - When the file says `“basla”`, it begins recording and sends audio to Whisper for transcription and to Speaker ID system for user check.
+    - When the file says `"basla"`, it begins recording and sends audio to Whisper for transcription and to Speaker ID system for user check.

 5) Voice Command Workflow (Automatic)
     - After background listener is triggered, audio is recorded with sounddevice.
 The file is saved locally, converted to .wav, and checked with speechbrain or Resemblyzer for user identity.
-    - If voice is verified, whisper transcribes the command (e.g., `“engel çıkana kadar düz git”`).
+    - If voice is verified, whisper transcribes the command (e.g., `"engel çıkana kadar düz git"`).
     - GPT model parses the transcription into JSON like `{"komut": "ileri_git", "kosul": "engel_algilayana_kadar", "sure": "-", "mesafe": "-"}`.
     - `motor_surucu.py` receives the JSON and moves the vehicle accordingly.
-    - Voice feedback is generated with OpenAI TTS (`“Nova”`) and played, e.g., `“ileri gidiyorum”`.
+    - Voice feedback is generated with OpenAI TTS (`"Nova"`) and played, e.g., `"ileri gidiyorum"`.

 6) Monitor the System
     - All actions and logs are saved in:
         - `server_log.txt` – full log
         - `transkript.txt` – recognized voice command
-        - durum.txt – current vehicle state
+        - `durum.txt` – current vehicle state
     - Logs can be tailed,
         ```bash
         tail -f server_log.txt